Translation of this article http://www.gazzetta.it/Tennis/15-03-2015/tennis-schiavone-gazza-news-amo-verita-110115808659.shtml by “G.Des”.

 Respect and Friendship

 “Angry?
 A bit.
 I love this sport and when things like this happen I suffer and feel badly.
 It was a delicate moment: we had set point, the crowd was applauding and the umpire was distracted.
-I argued, partly because it happened practically directly in front of his chair.
+I argued, partly because it happened practically directly in front of her chair.
 I asked her to admit to what happened – nothing.
 We’re athletes but sport is also the truth and she wouldn’t admit to it.
 I learned from Serena [Williams] and from Roger [Federer] about competing.
 But at the same time there has to be on court respect and friendship.
 Look at Rafa and Roger on court: they fight but at the same time they respect each other.”

 And look at the tattoo she tweeted: “#ThisIsSport”.
 “I hope we old ones can educate the younger generation.”
 Francesca then turned back to that marvellous 2010: “Ah, I enjoyed it so much.
 Paris gave me something I can’t explain.
 They are emotions that stay with you and that you can relive.
 I felt like the happiest person in the world on that day.
 I got to the final in 2011 but with more difficulty, but I’m satisfied just the same.”